smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Flower Gift has an additional effect: if Sunny Day is used, the next switch-in receives +1 Atk, +1 SpD

+- Twister is now a Flying-type Scald that confuses instead of burns

 Minor move changes: